m-clark/Miscellaneous-R-Code/ModelFitting/Mixed Models/mixedModelML/mixedModelML.md

 ```

 ### Results

-We'll use the optim function for estimation.
-A slight change to tolerance is included to get a closer estimate to lme4.
+Now we're ready to use the <span style="color:#8b0000">optim</span> function for estimation.
+A slight change to tolerance is included to get closer estimates to <span style="color:#1e90ff">lme4</span>, which we will compare shortly.

 ```r